-Ross’s Buses provide a service to Inverness, Dingwall and a summer service to Glen Affric.
-They also go to Drumnadrochit on saturdays.
+Highland Council Buses provide a new service to Dingwall via the Braes on some days and to Tomich for Glen Affric.
 Stagecoach also provide a good service from Beauly although the service via the Braes is limited to the Black Bridge turn and needs careful planning.
-DE Coaches also now run a service to Struy and return, stopping at Kilmorack Gallery and Crask of Aigas (mornings and evenings)

 Taxis are available from Beauly Taxis 01463 782498

 Beauly Cares also has a Community Transport initiative to help with doctor’s and hospital appointments and other needs for the less able.
 They also now have a disabled equipped mini coach.